Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Related Work

-In a very recent work~\cite{Minovski2021} proposed an ML model for predicting the 5G network throughput.
-To identify a suitable ML algorithm, the authors have first compared the performance of Random Forest decision trees, Extremes Gradient Boosting Decision Trees (XGBoost), Multi-Layer Perceptron, and Support Vector Regressor (SVR).
+A recent work~\cite{Minovski2021} on 5G throughput prediction has compared the performance of \ac{RF}, Extreme Gradient Boosting Decision Trees (XGBoost), \ac{MLP}, and \ac{SVR}.
 Due to the limited availability of 5G commercial networks, the authors have first tested these algorithms on different 4G LTE network scenarios for validation.
-Subsequently, they have extended it to a 5G non-standalone network and then a 5G standalone network. \cite{Narayanan2020} treats the throughput prediction problem in 5G both as a classification problem as well as a regression problem.
-For this purpose, they propose two ML and DL-based 5G throughput prediction models using Gradient Boosting and Sequence to Sequence algorithms.
+Subsequently, they have extended it to a 5G non-standalone network and then a 5G standalone network. \cite{Narayanan2020} treats the throughput prediction problem in 5G as both a classification and a regression problem using Gradient Boosting and Sequence to Sequence algorithms.
 The authors have also developed a 5G testbed for throughput measurement.
-Their analysis reflects that the 5G throughput performance is governed by various factors and differs significantly from its 3G or 4G counterparts.
+Their analysis reflects that various factors govern the 5G throughput performance and differs significantly from its 3G or 4G counterparts.
 In \cite{Narayanan2021}, the authors have collected real-world 5G datasets based on two major 5G network service providers.
 Here authors have also studied the impact of throughput prediction in 5G video streaming applications.
-For this purpose, they have compared the performance of state-of-the-art ABR algorithm fastMPC~\cite{Yin2015}. fastMPC~\cite{Yin2015} uses the Harmonic Mean (HM) of past throughput values to predict future throughput.
-In \cite{Narayanan2021} authors have compared the performance of fastMPC for 2 cases - one when the throughput is predicted using Harmonic Mean (HM) and two, when it is predicted with Gradient Boosted Decision Tree (GDBT) based throughput predictor.
-According to their evaluation, the GDBT predictor with fastMPC can provide 31.98\% higher QoE in comparison to the harmonic mean predictor of fastMPC~\cite{Yin2015}.
+Authors in \cite{palit2023improving} have developed an \ac{ABR} video streaming application that improves the video playback quality and energy consumption by tuning the playback buffer to the state of the underlying 5G network, which is predicted using an \ac{LSTM} based model.
+In \cite{hassan2022vivisecting}, authors show how frequent handovers cause wild fluctuations in 5G throughput, which further degrades the application performance.
+They designed a handover prediction system to infer the correct network throughput needed for improving QoE for 5G video streaming applications.